Great Bodhrans Are Made From Passion

 Leave A Comment To Help One Another

 Collecting information from lots of different sources is the best way to find the drum just for you.
-I know that people like helping people so please leave a comment to exchange information about bodhrans, where you got yours, what size is it, etc. and your overall experiences.
+I know that people like helping people so please leave a comment to exchange information about bodhrans, where you got yours, what size is it, etc. and your overall experiences in the comments section below.
 This will help everyone become more educated about bodhrans and makers around the world.

 ~ Michelle